fetchai/agents-aea/docs/questions-and-answers.md

 </details>

 <details><summary>How does one install third party libraries?</summary>
 The framework supports the use of third-party libraries hosted on PyPI.
 We can directly reference the external dependencies in an AEA package's configuration file.
-The <code>aea install</code> command will install each dependency that the specific AEA needs and is listed in the one of it's packages configuration files.
+The CLI <code>install</code> command will install each dependency that the specific AEA needs and is listed in the one of it's packages configuration files.
 </details>

 <details><summary>How does one connect to a database?</summary>